MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 * Update the Teams app manifest to indicate that the app is available for meetings.
 For more information, see [app manifest](enable-and-configure-your-app-for-teams-meetings.md#update-your-app-manifest).

-* Use your app that supports configurable tabs in the groupchat scope.
+* Use your app that supports configurable tabs in the `groupchat` scope.
+Support the `groupchat` scope to enable your app in pre-meeting and post-meeting chats.
 For more information, see [group chat scope](../resources/schema/manifest-schema.md#configurabletabs) and [build a group tab](../build-your-first-app/build-channel-tab.md).

 * Adhere to general Teams tab design guidelines for pre- and post-meeting scenarios.
 For experiences during meetings, refer to the in-meeting tab and in-meeting dialog design guidelines.
 For more information, see [Teams tab design guidelines](../tabs/design/tabs.md), [in-meeting tab design guidelines](../apps-in-teams-meetings/design/designing-apps-in-meetings.md#use-an-in-meeting-tab), and [in-meeting dialog design guidelines](../apps-in-teams-meetings/design/designing-apps-in-meetings.md#use-an-in-meeting-dialog).

+* With the pre-meeting app experience, you can find and add meeting apps and do the pre-meeting tasks.
+With the post-meeting app experience, you can view the results of the meeting, such as poll survey results or fee

 * The `Meeting` API must have `meetingId`, `userId`, and `tenantId` as URL parameters.
 The parameters are available as part of the Teams Client SDK and bot activity.
 Also, you can retrieve reliable information for user ID and tenant ID using [tab SSO authentication](../tabs/how-to/authentication/auth-aad-sso.md).